What is a temporary office?

 How do I find a temporary office?

 With more and more office providers offering temporary office space and fitting out their spaces for growing companies and digital nomads, there is a plethora of options on the marketplace for various purposes and suiting various team sizes and budgets.
-If you’re looking for temporary office space, check out Hubble’s listing page, which offers the largest online selection of flexible office space in London.
+If you’re looking for temporary office space, check out HubbleHQ’s listing page, which offers the largest online selection of flexible office space in London.

 When is renting an office temporarily better than leasing an office long term?

 Temporary office space can be beneficial for growing companies, digital freelancers, and offsite innovation labs.

 There are more startups in the UK than ever before, and the nature of startups is that they can grow very quickly.
 A startup can begin with just two people and employ hundreds within a few years.
 Regardless of where a startup company is on their journey from idea to IPO, they require a space for people to work.
 While two co-founders can simply take two desks in a coworking space, once the company grows, it becomes more feasible to move into a private office.
 However, a high-growth startup may employ 20 people one year, then grow to 50 people in the next year.
 For such companies, it often makes more sense to take temporary office space until their numbers become more stable.

 The gig economy is growing.
 According to a survey commissioned by Upwork and Freelancers Union, the freelance workforce grew 8.1% between 2014 and 2018, and it is predicted that this number will continue to grow.
 While freelancers often have the ability to work from anywhere in the world, they also report that they often prefer to work in the company of like-minded people.
 From this, the concept of coworking was created–providing temporary offices for freelancers and digital nomads.